High school students

 - By producing skilled graduates eager to drive change and ready to face the major challenges of tomorrow in every field

 Wherever they’re studying, students are safe.
-The crime rate in Québec City is one of the lowest in the country and UL’s Security and Prevention Services patrol the campus 24/7.
+The crime rate in Québec City is one of the lowest in the country and ULaval’s Security and Prevention Services patrol the campus 24/7.

 The residences are a focal point for student life, thanks to the team of resource specialists who are there to advise and listen to students and help organize activities.
 Residences are close to classes and are very affordable.
 Students can rent a furnished room equipped with a phone with voicemail and internet and cable connections, as well as campus-wide Wi-Fi access.